Insights·Translation

 You don’t want to roll out poorly translated campaigns that underperform — or, worse, damage your reputation and credibility.
 It’s best to invest some extra time in testing everything with a set of native speakers.

-Run soft testing with a small sample audience instead of running full-fledged surveys.
-You can also test with internal staff early on to avoid last-minute changes.
+Run soft translation testing with a small sample audience instead of running full-fledged surveys.
+You can also conduct translation testing with internal staff early on to avoid last-minute changes.

 Create clear parameters for reviewers to assess your content.
 Include criteria like flow, clarity, emotional appeal, cultural fit, and more.